 You probably figured out by now that one of my favorite places to shop is at the local tailgate markets and that I am not just looking at the local produce!
 I became acquainted with The High Fiber linens there too!
 It has been exciting to see the explosion of creativity and love that Daphne Cohan has given to her linens and other items.

 Her husband makes a wonderful team member to support and help her along the way.
 This handmade, hand printed towel would look lovely in your kitchen this holiday season!
 She has some holiday linens available too, but I am just smitten with this red citrus towel!
-You can purchase some of her wares around Western North Carolina and her etsy shop here!
+You can purchase some of her wares around Western North Carolina or on their website The High Fiber!

 A Local Holiday Giveaway basket would not be complete without a cranberry candle from Essential Journeys.
 Essential Journeys is so close to my house, I have literally walked by hundreds of times!
 It is hard to buy much more local than that!

 Kimberly Masters has a wide variety of soaps, lip balm, lotions, bath salt, body butter and candles which all are made from natural, healthy ingredients.
 You can find out more about Essential Journeys here!

 The hardest decision that you may have to make this season is which one gifts to give your loved ones!
 You may need one or two of everything!

 We Can Shop Local Christmas